LongForm: Effective Instruction Tuning with Reverse Instructions: Results

 Table \ref{tab:res_generalization} shows that the \ModelName models consistently outperform baseline LMs in all tasks, with \ModelName-LLaMA-7B achieving a 35\% higher relative METEOR score than the best baseline LM, Alpaca-LLaMA-7B.
 While they both have the same underlying LM, our LM achieves higher scores than Alpaca.
 This can be attributed to the diverse and human-written nature of \DataName compared to Alpaca's fully synthetic examples.

-We present qualitative examples from the best performing \ModelName model and the best baseline LM, Alpaca, for each task in Figure \ref{fig:qual_ex_generalizability} in the Appendix (\S\ref{sec:qualitative_examples}).
-These examples illustrate that \ModelName models demonstrate better factual accuracy, instruction-following, long form text planning capabilities than prior instruction-tuned LMs.
+We present qualitative examples from the best performing \ModelName model and the best baseline LM, Alpaca, in Figure \ref{fig:qual_ex_generalizability} in the Appendix (\S\ref{sec:qualitative_examples}).
+This illustrates that \ModelName models have better factual accuracy, instruction-following, long form text planning than prior instruction-tuned LMs.